Eligibility and Timelines

 How do I check on the status of my application?

 You will receive a confirmation email once we’ve received your application.
-Further status updates can be viewed in your GivingData account.
+Further status updates can be viewed in your GivingData account or by reaching out to your program officer.

 Who should I include on my grant writing team?